aliyun-mq/rocketmq-logging/README.md

 </dependencies>
 ```

-This project uses different configuration files, which is different from logback, you need to
+This project uses different configuration files, which are different from logback, you need to
-configure `rmq.logback-test.xml/rmq.logback-test.xml`
+configure `rmq.logback-test.xml/rmq.logback.xml` instead.

 Besides, this library provides some extensions from logback, you can check them below.